Shadows of rotating black holes in plasma environments with aberration effects: Shadow of a black hole in a plasma environment

-Meanwhile, from the expression determining the event horizon in Table \ref{tab:Metrics}, we can also find in Table \ref{tab:Qamax} the upper bounds for the angular momentum of the black hole as a function of the metric.
+Here, we use different values of $Q_{(p)}$ for an exploration of the metric models and their qualities.

+{In most cases there is a value $Q_{(p)max}$ which is an upper bound for the allowed values for $Q_{(p)}$ in each metric.
+For metrics with no such a bound (i.e. the modified Kerr and Braneworld case), as the associated $Q_{(p)}$ parameter is expected to be relatively small, we propose an artificial bound.
+Table \ref{tab:Qamax} shows the values for $Q_{(p)max}$ that we will use for each metric.
+In turn, from the expression in Table \ref{tab:Metrics}, we can find the upper limit of the angular momentum for each metric{(for a given $Q_{(p)}$)}, also expressed in Table \ref{tab:Qamax} .
 Again, not all models impose an upper bound for the angular momentum, hence for those cases the choice of $a_{max}$ is free.
-To standardize the results, the magnitudes $Q$ and $a$ will be expressed as a function of the parameters $Q_{max}$ and $a_{max}$ respectively.
+To standardize the results, the magnitudes $Q_{(p)}$ and $a$ will be expressed in terms of $Q_{(p)max}$ and $a_{max}$ respectively.}